There are so many examples of symmetry in nature, from the perfectly matched halves of a leaf down to the tiny perfectly symmetrical snowflake.

 Add details to the butterfly wings.
 Use solid colors, stripes, or checks.
 Don’t forget, you can always color the back ground!

-You may also like one of these art projects:
+You may also like one of these art projects for kids: